-Who Is Pacific Psychiatric?
+Who Is Pacific Psych?

 Five years ago, I (co-founder, Dr. Jake Hollingsworth) left the U.S. Air Force (AF) where I worked as a psychiatrist in an AF base outpatient clinic (more about that in later blog posts).
-When I left the AF, our family moved to San Diego, California, where I joined a group psychiatric practice and functioned as a traditional outpatient psychiatrist.
+When I left the AF, our family moved to San Diego, where I joined a group psychiatric practice and functioned as a traditional outpatient psychiatrist.

 I primarily saw patients with mood and anxiety disorders.
 At that point in time, I had minimal experience with any type of interventional psychiatric treatments.
 However, I quickly realized that there was a limit to how much could be done with psychiatric medications alone.
 This motivated me to seek out other types of treatments (or interventions) to offer.

-Pacific Psychiatric Offers Interventional Treatment
+Pacific Psych Offers Interventional Treatment